 Alcohol Intervention Programs

 Typically, those who have a loved one with a drinking problem are concerned about the damage that person is doing, not only to themselves, but to those close to them as well.
 The families may feel there are warning signs, and while the person may not be clinically classified as an alcoholic, the potential is there if left unchecked.
+In these cases, many consider interventions to get their loved ones to consider help.
 The pioneer of interventionism, Vernon E. Johnson, defines an intervention as: